Spin rotons and supersolids in binary antidipolar condensates: Acknowledgements

 \section{Acknowledgements}

-\paragraph{Funding information} W. K. and R. B. acknowledge financial support by the ESQ Discovery programme (Erwin Schr\"odinger Center for Quantum Science \& Technology), hosted by the Austrian Academy of Sciences (\"OAW).
-T. B. and F. F. acknowledge support from the FWF (Grant No. I4426).
+\paragraph{Funding information:} W.~K.~and R.~B.~acknowledge financial support by the ESQ Discovery programme (Erwin Schr\"odinger Center for Quantum Science \& Technology), hosted by the Austrian Academy of Sciences (\"OAW), while R.~B. also acknowledges the Austrian Science Fund (FWF): P 36850-N. T.~B.~and F.~F.~acknowledge support from the FWF (Grant No. I4426).

 \begin{appendix}